6 Simple Content Styling Tricks That Increase CTR and Conversions

 2. Add colored boxes to emphasize the valuable information

-Your blog post is not a book and you have to put the effort to make the important stuff stand out.
+Your blog post is not a book, and you have to put in the effort to make the important stuff stand out.

-The user will typically scroll through your page searching for the right information at the speed of light and if you can’t highlight it you’ll most likely lose him.
+Users typically scroll through your page searching for the right information at the speed of light, and if you can’t highlight it, you’ll most likely lose them.

-The web content is more and more shifting towards video and graphics and it seems the tendency will keep in the next years.
+Web content keeps shifting towards video and graphics, and it seems the tendency will hold for years to come.

 3. Customize your Anchor Texts for better CTR

-Your links are the bridges that transfer your readers to the place you’re trying to send them.
+Your links are the bridges that carry your readers to the place you’re trying to send them.

-Make sure you get the most of your anchor texts in terms of styling.
-You don’t need to go too fancy, just make sure your links stand out from your static text.
+Make sure you get the most out of your anchor texts in terms of styling.
+You don’t need to go too fancy – just make sure your links stand out from your static text.

 4. Use ‘Hotspot Images’ instead of your regular images